 Make sure "What work do you want to include?" says "All (includes planned)" and click submit.

-Once you have accessed your Program Evaluation/Degree Audit, use this helpful guide to understand the different components and track your progress toward graduation.
+Once you have accessed your Academic Evaluation, use this helpful guide to understand the different components and track your progress toward graduation.

 Program: Shows the program/major you selected on your admissions application.
 If you are accepted to or currently enrolled at Hawkeye and want to change your program/major, you will do this by logging into your Admissions account.